logikfabrik/BuddyApiClient/README.md

 services.AddBuddyClient(new BuddyClientOptions { AccessToken = "" });
 ```

-Query the Buddy API using `IBuddyClient`.
+Take a dependence on `IBuddyClient` and qyery the Buddy API.

 ## How to contribute